How to Write an Artistic Statement

 In general, be specific.

-The biggest mistake that students make is that they write broad, general statements.
+The biggest mistake we see applicants make is that they write broad, general statements.
 Be specific.
 If it is going to be your artistic statement, your view, then the statement has to be written to include specifics about you.

 Be clear and concise.